AlvinZhuyx/CoopFlow_paddle/README.md

 ```bash
 python main.py --train True --resume False --load_pretrain_flow True
 ```
 Note that to train CoopFlow model, you should first have a pretrained flow model.
-We provide the pretrained checkpoint here (coming soon).
+We provide the pretrained checkpoint here  "[here](https://drive.google.com/drive/folders/1sRat_DQr4uWVC2OkqudKo6z5BsOJf3hT?usp=sharing)".
 Or you can train the checkpoint you self using the code main_flow.py.
 Simply run the following code.
 ```bash
 python main_flow.py
 ```